mariotaglia/crystalCF/README.md

 3 : same as 1 but mirrors the input in the x axis

-## nst *int*

-Controls hydrophobicity

-*int* is the number of hydrophobic cases to solve expects a list with the hydrophobic strength following the "nst int" line

 ## benergy *real*

 Energy of Gauche bonds